What record warm winters mean for glaciers in the Everest region

 According to recent observations published in the journal Remote Sensing, the first, second and third warmest winter days in 72 years in Nepal’s Everest region were recorded in the winter of 2020/21.

 Reanalysis is a scientific method for developing a record of how the weather and climate are changing over time.
-It combines ground observations with computer models to create a comprehensive estimate of the state of the climate in a certain environment.
 Reanalysis data provides “the most complete picture currently possible of past weather and climate”, according to the European Centre for Medium-Range Weather Forecasts, using past observations and modern weather forecasting models.

 Unusually warm winter